DelphinusLab/zkcross-lerna/README.md

 For this script to run successfully, ensure that `Dockerfile` and `docker-compose.yaml` are in the `packages/substrate-node` directory.

 The script will first build the docker image which may take up to a few minutes to complete.

 If you encounter any errors during the docker image build process, some things to check are:
     - Ensure delphinus-lerna environment is setup properly as there are several common packages required.
     - Check relative paths of the `Dockerfile` in relation to the `deploy.sh` script.

-Once the docker image successfully builds, the script will execute `docker-compose` on the `docker-compose.yaml` file.
+Once the docker image successfully builds, the script will execute `docker-compose` on the `docker-compose.yaml` file to start the container.

-If successful the node should be operational and you should be able to see the logs of blocks being submitted, block hashes etc.
+If successful, the node should be operational and you should be able to see the logs of blocks being submitted, block hashes etc.